DuoNebulaVoyager/devin.cursorrules/README.md

 repository gives you everything needed to supercharge your Cursor or Windsurf IDE with **advanced** agentic AI capabilities—similar to the $500/month Devin—but at a fraction of the cost.
 In under a minute, you’ll gain:

 * Automated planning anvbd self-evolution, so your AI “thinks before it acts” and learns from mistakes
-* Extended tool usage, including web browsing, search engine queries, and LLM-driven text/image analysis
+* Extended tool usage, including web browsing, search engine queries, and LLude/GPT-4o doing the execution
-* [Experimental] Multi-agent collaboration, with o1 doing the planning, and regular Claude/GPT-4o doing the execution

 ## Why This Matters